-Eliminate is an iPhone/ iPod touch first person shooter set in the test facilities of one Arsenal Megacorp.
-It pits players both against AI bots and Battle Drones, but also against other iPhone users in both CO-OP
+Eliminate is a first person shooter for iOS, set in the test facilities of a weapons manufacturer called Arsenal Megacorp.
+It pits players both against AI bots and Battle Drones, but also against other iPhone users in both CO-OP and Deathmatch gameplay.

 Eliminate has only a nominal story at best.
 You play as an employee of Arsenal Megacorp, and your job is to test Arsenal's weapon designs against other employees, or the AI training bots.
 Recently swarms of "Battle Drones" have escaped into the facility and Arsenal is now also offering compensation for those who can take them down.

 Eliminate employs a level based system in awarding unlocks.
 The game uses a shared currency/experience system.
 "Credits" are awarded after battle, and these allow you to rank up, purchase new gear, or upgrade existing equipment.
 Ranking up is essential to progressing in the game, as the starting weapons and armor, while adequate, are hardly very good.

 Eliminate operates on the "free to play, with microtransactions" business model.
 Free to play players have access to all functional gear, only some temporary cosmetic upgrades can be purchased with "power cells", Eliminate's microtransaction currency.
 Each player starts off with a full energy bar, which depletes with every game played, with the exception of games against bots.
 When this bar is depleted no further credits (experience/money) can be earned until the bar slowly refills over time. (the bar refills at one game per hour) The only way to circumvent this limitation is by purchasing the aforementioned powercells, which can give immediate refill to energy.